gviazda/tipn_zad/zad2/zad.md

 ##### ~~Bonus~~:

-Lyrics are also a great help when learning a language, I suggest *Spotify Lyrics*.
+Lyrics are also a great help when learning a language, I suggest *Spotify*.
 Here are some of the playlists:

 |Language|Where is it?|
 |---|---|